-- 1. An individual, group or public agency with a concern would bring the concern to the attention of the Conservation Authority. - 2.
-If the concern cannot be resolved by any means employed by the Authority and the Community Liaison Committee, the individual, group or public agency may formally request that the Authority submit the undertaking to a more rigorous review (i.e. ESR or individual environmental assessment). - 3.
-If the Conservation Authority considers elevation of the undertaking's status to be inappropriate and the individual, group or public agency with the concern, wishes to pursue the issue, he/she may request within 30 days of the "Notice of Filing" date that the Minister of the Environment issue a Part II Order.
+- 1. An interested person, Aboriginal Community, or government agency with a concern about a project would bring the concern to the attention of the Conservation Authority. - 2.
+If the concern cannot be resolved by any means employed by the Conservation Authority and the Community Liaison Committee, the interested persons, Aboriginal Community, or government agency may formally request that the Conservation Authority submit the undertaking to a more rigorous review (i.e. Individual environmental assessment). - 3.
+If the Conservation Authority considers elevation of the undertaking's status to be inappropriate and the interested persons, Aboriginal Community or government agency with the concern, wishes to pursue the issue, he/she may request within 30\ days of the "Notice of Filing" date that the Minister of the Environment issue a Part II Order.

-The request to issue a Part II Order must be made to the Minister of the Environment in writing and must address the following issues as they relate to the identified concerns:
+The request to issue a Part II Order must be made in writing to the Minister of the Environment or delegate, be received by the ministry within the 30\ day review period following issuance of the Notice of Filing, and must address the following issues as they relate to the identified concerns with the potential environmental effects of the project or the planning process followed: